iam-py-test/my_filters_001/wiki/fix-browser-problem.md

     - Would recommend you go into the settings and turn off "Scan for Tracking Cookies".
 These are **not malware** and clutter up the scan results.
 It is better to [manage cookies from your browser's settings](#clear-browser-cache-and-cookies) rather than using 3rd-party tools, and it is even better to block trackers rather than just removing tracking cookies after the fact.
 - Malwarebytes: https://www.malwarebytes.com/mwb-download/thankyou
     - You **do not** need to buy it!
 The free version can remove malware just as well as the paid one.
+    - It will come with a trial version:
+        - The real-time protection may confict with your security software:
+            - You can disactivate the trial: https://support.malwarebytes.com/hc/en-us/articles/360040972954-Deactivate-Premium-Trial-in-Malwarebytes-for-Windows
+            - You can turn off real-time protection: https://support.malwarebytes.com/hc/en-us/articles/360038984793 (if you don't want the real time protection, you are better off disactivating the trial.
+The only downside is that you will never be able to use the trial again)
+            - Or if you want the real time protection (which **is not needed to clean your system**), you can exclude Malwarebytes from your security software and vice versa: https://support.malwarebytes.com/hc/en-us/articles/360038522974-Malwarebytes-for-Windows-antivirus-exclusions-list
     - You do not need to do a custom scan of your entire C:\ drive.
 The threat scan is enough
     - I would strongly recommend you unregister it from the Windows Security Center, as to avoid disabling Windows Defender
     - While the default scan settings are enough for normal usage, I would recommend enabling the "Scan for rootkits" option on infected systems: https://support.malwarebytes.com/hc/articles/360038984953-Security-settings-in-Malwarebytes-for-Windows